 Why User Adoption Matters

-The software is a workforce investment, and if the employees feel it is not easy to navigate or work with on their day-to-day activities, they will not utilize it to the maximum.
+The software is a workforce investment, and if the employees feel it is not easy to navigate or work with in their day-to-day activities, they will not utilize it to the maximum.
 Hence, ROI must also encompass consideration of the ability of the employees to adjust to the system and affect their work efficiency.

 Employee Productivity Measurement

 One of the indicators of good ROI is the fact that the software will enhance employee productivity.
-This can be quantified to consider things like the amount of time taken to complete the task, the number of manual errors that have been reduced, and the level of customer satisfaction that has improved.
+This can be quantified to consider things like the amount of time taken to complete the task, the number of manual errors that have been reduced, and the level of customer satisfaction that has improved.ย ย

 The Role of Customization